tonyjohnston/swift-phpRunner/README.md

 ### Additional functionality.

-You'll have to figure out how to set the paths used extenstions in php.ini separately, but send me a note if you have a solution I can include here.
+You'll have to figure out how to set the paths used for extenstions in php.ini separately, but send me a note if you have a solution I can include here.
 Would be interesting to get xdebug output.

 Also, php errors go to the Xcode console log.
 Would be fun to display them in the app.